galeo/transient-showcase/README.md

 There are two better ways:

 -   Open the transient-showcase.org file in Emacs and run examples as literate org.
 -   Install the package to run commands and read their source.
-Start with the `tsc-showcase` command.
+Start with the<code>tsc-showcase</code>command.

 ### Using as literate org document

-If you open the org file in Emacs, it will switch to Org mode and you can run individual source blocks with `org-babel-execute-src-blk` on the block.
+If you open the org file in Emacs, it will switch to Org mode and you can run individual source blocks with<code>org-babel-execute-src-blk</code>on the block.

 ### Using as an installable package

-If you install the package, you can read source for each example with the normal `describe-command`.
-All commands are under `tsc-*` prefix.
-Somewhat useful suffixes are under `tsc-suffix-*` while less useful ones under `tsc--suffix-*`.
-They will come in handy when you are developing new applications.
+If you install the package, you can read source for each example with the normal<code>describe-command</code> All commands are under<code>tsc-*</code>prefix.
+Somewhat useful suffixes are under<code>tsc-suffix-*</code>while less useful ones under<code>tsc--suffix-*</code> They will come in handy when you are developing new applications.

 Installations for straight and elpaca: